-Inflation For June 30, 2018 and June 30, 2017, 2.5%.

-Salary Increase

-(Payroll Growth) Not Applicable

-For June 30, 2018 and June 30, 2017, 7.50%, net of investments expense, including inflation.

-Mortality Rates

-For June 30, 2018 and June 30, 2017, mortality rates for active members, inactive members and healthy retirees were based on the RP-2000 Combined Healthy Mortality Table, set back two years for males and three years for females, projected generationally using the SSA 2014 Intermediate Cost scale from 2014.
-For disabled retirees, mortality rates were based on the RP-2000 Disabled Mortality Table, set back one year for males (no setback for females)

-multiplied by 125%.

-Other Notes: There were no benefit changes during the year.

-Investment return assumption was lowered from 8.00 percent to 7.50 percent.
-All other actuarial assumptions were adopted by the Board and are based on an experience study covering the period July 1, 2009, through June 30, 2014.
+Actuarial Cost Method Entry Age Normal Asset Valuation Method Plan Fiduciary Net Position (Market value of assets, no asset smoothing) Inflation 2.50% Salary Increases Not applicable Investment Rate of Return For June 30, 2019, 7.25% and June 30, 2018, 7.50%, net of investments expense, including inflation.
+Mortality Rates For June 30, 2019 and June 30, 2018, mortality rates for active members, inactive members and healthy retirees were based on the RP-2000 Combined Healthy Mortality Table, set back two years for males and three years for females, projected generationally using the SSA 2014 Intermediate Cost scale from 2014.
+For disabled retirees, mortality rates were based on the RP-2000 Disabled Mortality Table, set back one year for males (no setback for females) multiplied by 125%.
+Other Notes: Beginning January 1, 2020, members first enrolled in the NDPERS Main System and the Defined Contribution Plan on or after that date will not be eligible to participate in RHIC.
+Therefore, RHIC will become for the most part a closed plan.
+There were no benefit changes during the year.
+The economic assumptions (excluding salary increases) and the asset smoothing method were updated beginning with the actuarial valuation as of July 1, 2017 based on a review performed by GRS.
+The investment return assumption was decreased from 7.50% to 7.25% beginning with the actuarial valuation as of July 1, 2019.
+All other actuarial valuations were adopted by the Board based on an experience study covering the period July 1, 2009 through June 30, 2014.